-NATIVE WOMEN IN FILM TAKE ON THE SUBJECT OF MURDERED & MISSING WOMEN VIOLENCE AGAINST WOMEN CLIMATE JUSTICE HUMAN TRAFFICKING and Lack of Inclusion in film and television.
+NATIVE WOMEN IN FILM TAKE ON THE SUBJECT OF MURDERED & MISSING and Lack of Inclusion in film and television for Native women.

 Violence against Native women has reached epidemic proportions.
 Four in five Native women will be the victims of violence during their lifetimes.
 Native women remain the most underrepresented minority in the industry.

-“We are going into our 15th year of non-inclusion of Native actresses on episodic television,” – stated actress, founder of Native Women in FILM, AMPAS member, “15 years since America has seen a native actress on television in any role, be it star, guest star, co-star, or extra etc. #TimesUP.
+“We are going into our 16th year of lack of inclusion of Native actresses on episodic television,” – stated actress, founder of Native Women in FILM, AMPAS member, “16 years since America has seen a native actress on television in any role, be it star, guest star, co-star, or extra etc. #TimesUP.
 When we don’t see Native Women in media and we are not seen in the big picture that implies we don’t matter, our lives don’t matter.
-I am a survivor of sexual assault, I was kidnapped held hostage for over a week and through the Grace of God these men let me go.
+I am a survivor of sexual assault.
+I was kidnapped held hostage for over a week, drugged to unconscious and after about 10 days at a moment of conscious I begged them to let me go.
 I am here to tell my story and speak for the ones who can’t — Not One More Stolen Sister.”

 One might describe our story as the longest running #MeToo movement in U.S. history; our movement, however, predates social media by about 150 years.